 Does removing breast implants help relieve symptoms of breast implant illness?

-Most of the patients who present symptoms attributable to BII express that their symptoms improve considerably with the explantation.
+Some of the patients who present with symptoms, while others don't, attributable to BII express that their symptoms improve considerably with the explantation.
 However, the improvement of symptoms may be temporary.
 Therefore, this surgery does not ensure the improvement of symptomatology at all.

 The vast majority of patients do not express regret after explanation, although some women may experience frustration at their new physical appearance and ask for the implants to be placed back in.
 Patients focus on the surgical removal of the implants rather than trying to find out the reason for their discomfort through a medical checkup.
 Sometimes, their anxiety and concern can lead them to choose unreasonable treatment decisions.